mezorian/Linux-scripts-gists/Signal/SignalWithoutASmartphone.md

 # How to use Signal without a Smartphone

 The Signal messenger is an end-to-end encrypted messenger which can be used on mobile apps for android and ios and also in desktop apps for Linux, Mac and Windows.
-Unfortunately Signal is very focused on Smartphones and some Features like registration, adding contacts and change profile properties are limited to the mobile apps and don't work with the desktop applications.
+Unfortunately Signal is very focused on Smartphones and some features like registration, adding contacts and changing profile properties are limited to the mobile apps and don't work with the desktop applications.
 If you want to use Signal even though you have no smartphone you have to find a way to still do these things that are not possible in the desktop apps.
 One way would be to install a virtual android somewhere and do things like registration in your virtual android app.
 Unfortunately this also has a lot of pitfalls.
 For example it is not so easy to let your virtual android app use your computers camera to verify QR codes.